ItsDelta/Case2024/README.md

-Simple onboarding form using Flask for employees which sends a email to HR when the forum has been submitted.
+Simple onboarding form using Flask for employees which sends a email detailing the employee information to HR when the form has been submitted.
 It has basic form validation..